U.S. curbs China's ZTE exports over Iran business allegations

 AT&T declined to comment, and T-Mobile and Sprint did not respond to requests for comment.

-A ZTE website states that several leading U.S. technology companies, including Microsoft, Intel Corp, IBM and Honeywell International Inc, are “key strategic partners.”
-The terms of the partnerships are not described.
+A ZTE website states that several leading U.S. technology companies, including Microsoft (MSFT.O), Intel Corp (INTC.O), IBM (IBM.N) and Honeywell International Inc (HON.N), are “key strategic partners.”

 Intel and Qualcomm confirmed they were ZTE suppliers, but did not elaborate on specific products sold to the Chinese company or how sanctions would affect their businesses.

-Texas Instruments, which has also said it provides processors for the Chinese company, did not immediately respond to a request for comment.
+Texas Instruments (TXN.O), which has also said it provides processors for the Chinese company, did not immediately respond to a request for comment.

 The impact of the new restrictions on these three companies was not immediately clear as most of them produce components both in the United States and overseas.

-The United States has long banned the sale of U.S.-made technology products to Iran as part of its sanctions, even as China maintains close diplomatic, economic, trade and energy ties with the Tehran government.
+The United States has long banned the sale of U.S.-made technology products to Iran as part of its sanctions, even as China maintains close diplomatic, economic, trade and energy ties with Tehran.
 Last year, the United States and major world powers reached a deal with Iran to loosen economic sanctions in exchange for Tehran curbing its nuclear program.